Conditional nonlinear expectations: Introduction

-Further we characterize in which cases a nonlinear version of Fubini's theorem (on the interchanging of the order of integration) holds true in Proposition \ref{prop:fubini}, and provide examples by dynamic risk measures in the presence of Knightian uncertainty in discrete time as well as the controlled Brownian motion in Example \ref{ex:avar.robust} and Example \ref{ex:G.brownian}, respectively.
+An application of this theorem to robust mathematical finance is given in Section \ref{sec:compactness.kernel}.
+It is further characterized in which cases a nonlinear version of Fubini's theorem (on the interchanging of the order of integration) holds true in Proposition \ref{prop:fubini}.
+Examples to dynamic risk measures in the presence of Knightian uncertainty in discrete time as well as the controlled Brownian motion are studied in Example \ref{ex:avar.robust} and Example \ref{ex:G.brownian}, respectively.

-Finally, let us point out that the choice of upper semianalytic functions as opposed to canonical ones as Borel- or universally measurable functions is important (in fact, fundamental): As Theorem \ref{thm:cond.rep.sublin} should be an extension of Choquet's theorem, it should at least include the case where $\mathcal{P}_V(u)$ in \eqref{eq:intro.choquet.cond} does not depend on $u\in U$.
-However, already then one can not expect $\mathcal{E}(X|U)$ to be Borel for $X$ Borel.
-As a matter of fact it is not possible (in general) to work with vector spaces containing all bounded Borel functions.
+Finally, notice that the choice of upper semianalytic functions as opposed to canonical ones as Borel- or universally measurable functions is important (in fact, fundamental): As Theorem \ref{thm:cond.rep.sublin} should be an extension of Choquet's theorem, it should at least include the case where $\mathcal{P}_\mathcal{G}(\omega)$ in \eqref{eq:intro.choquet.cond} depends as little as possible on $\omega\in\Omega$.
+However, already then one can not expect $\mathcal{E}(X|\mathcal{G})$ to be $\mathcal{G}$-measurable for $\mathcal{F}$-measurable $X$.
+As a matter of fact it is not possible (in general) to work with vector spaces containing all bounded $\mathcal{F}$ or $\mathcal{G}$-measurable functions.
 This is discussed in detail in Remark \ref{rem:why.usa}.